 Emirati airstrikes in Libya began from an Egyptian air base in August 2014.
 By this point, the UAE, joined by Egypt and Saudi Arabia in particular, and Qatar, allied with Turkey and Sudan, had put their support behind different Libyan groups.
 The strikes conducted by the UAE in August 2014 were primarily to undermine Misratan and Libya Dawn militias in Tripoli, which were supported by Qatar.
 Though Egypt denied being actively involved in these strikes and the UAE did not comment on them, four American officials confirmed both countries’ involvement.

-Reported civilian deaths as a result of the air wars in Libya from Sep.
-2012 to June 10, 2018 number at least 242 and potentially as many as 395, based on the minimum and maximum estimates of civilian casualties in our database.
+Reported civilian deaths as a result of the air wars in Libya from September 2012 to August 11, 2019 number at least 478 and potentially as many as 737, based on the minimum and maximum estimates of civilian casualties in our database.
 These are low estimates compared to Iraq and Syria, similar conflicts in that multiple belligerents are conducting strikes.
-However, these numbers track with estimates of civilian fatalities resulting from U.S. drone strikes in Pakistan, albeit occurring over a shorter period of time.
-Of the total 2,158 strikes logged in our database over this period, 81 contain allegations of civilian deaths.
-Put another way, 4 to 7 percent of the total strikes resulted in civilian fatalities.
-Across this period of analysis, the majority of allegations of civilian deaths are attributed to the LNA, Egypt and the UAE.
+Of the total 3,298 strikes logged in our database over this period, 142 contain allegations of civilian deaths.
+Put another way, 4 percent of the total strikes resulted in civilian fatalities.
+Across this period of analysis, the majority of allegations of civilian deaths are attributed to the LNA and the UAE.

 Libya is the latest country to which the United States has extended its controversial armed drone program—part of its robust counterterrorism campaign in countries outside of conventional war zones such as Afghanistan and Iraq.
 These countries include Pakistan, Somalia, and Yemen.